hubvu/terraform-gke-ondat-demo/README.md

 # execute the actions proposed in a plan and enter your PROJECT_ID
 $ terraform apply

-# after the cluster has been provisioned, inspect the pods with kubectl and generated kubeconfig file
+# after the cluster has been provisioned, inspect the pods with kubectl and the generated kubeconfig file
 $ kubectl get pods --all-namespaces --kubeconfig=kubeconfig-ondat-demo

 # destroy the environment created once you are finished testing out GKE & Ondat